Off-Duty LAPD Cop Holding Child Shot California Costco Shopper Following Argument

 Police now say an unnamed off-duty Los Angeles Police Department officer shot and killed 32-year-old Kenneth French while holding his own child in his arms after French allegedly attacked him in an unprovoked incident near the Corona, California store’s freezer section, according to NBC News.
 Two of French’s family members were injured in the shooting.

-French was the lone person killed in the incident and the officer gun is the only weapon involved in the shooting, according to Tobias Kouroubacalis with the Corona Police Dept.
+French was the lone person killed in the incident and the officer’s gun is the only weapon involved in the shooting, according to Tobias Kouroubacalis with the Corona Police Dept.

 Several people, including the LAPD off-duty officer, were hospitalized with injuries.
 The officer’s child was unharmed.